aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/tables/node-type-l3-port-channels-configuration.md

         l3_port_channels:

             # Port-Channel interface name like 'Port-Channel2' or subinterface name like 'Port-Channel2.42'.
-            # For a Port-Channel subinterface, the parent Port-Channel interface is automatically created if not defined elsewhere.
+            # For a Port-Channel subinterface, the parent Port-Channel interface must be defined as well in the inputs of AVDDesign.
           - name: <str; required; unique>

             # Interface description.